 If the baby comes early or late or has to be hospitalised

-If the baby has to be hospitalised for more than 7 days post-birth, your employee will qualify for extended maternity leave.
+If the baby has to be hospitalised for more than 7 days post-birth, your employee might qualify for up to 9 weeks of extended maternity leave.
 You will have to apply for extended maternity leave on your employee’s behalf.

 In the event of a premature birth or stillbirth